nachocaru/xaprb.com/content/blog/2006-10-17-mysql-profiling-case-study-part-2.md

 ### Analysis

 You can see the queries that use the `client` index perform almost identically to each other.
 They use the same query plan, build the same temporary table, and so on.
-The main difference is there&#8217;s a different amount of data in the table and indexes after the redesign:
+The main difference is there's a different amount of data in the table and indexes after the redesign:

 <table class="borders collapsed compact">
   <caption>Data and Index Size</caption> <tr>